 Grade 3: Most severe.
 Full rupture (tear) of the ligament.
 Severe pain.
 Likely to involve instability of the knee joint.
 Difficulty moving the knee.
 Return to sports can be 3 months +.

 Initial treatment for this type of injury will depend of the extent of damage however your Physiotherapist will educate you on your injury and provide you with information on how you can help your recovery at home.
 In the early stages, your Physiotherapist will recommend applying ice and having relative rest to control the swelling and help pain management.
 Some lesser injuries may simply require a short period of relative rest, and phased return to activity with some exercises, with little more concern.
 A more extensively damaged ligament may require bracing, and the use of crutches in the beginning, to help healing.

-Physiotherapy treatment is then essential for the rehabilitation of more severe LCL injuries.
+Physiotherapy treatment is essential for the rehabilitation of more severe LCL injuries.
 It is important to regain full movement of the knee joint via stretching exercises, regaining power around the knee, particularly the quadriceps muscles, and improving stability/proprioception at the knee joint; all to help to return to full function, and help prevent future issues.
 Your Physiotherapist will design an individualised rehabilitation programme that will be modified as you progress.
 Regular re-assessment will make certain you are working towards meeting your goals and that your treatment remains highly effective towards your return to full function.
 You will receive ongoing advice and support so that you can manage independently and minimise the likelihood of re-injury.

-Surgery is rarely required for LCL injuries in isolation but can be an option particularly if more than one ligament of the knee is affected, and if the knee joint is still particularly unstable after a period of Physiotherapy which is effective in the vast majority of cases.
+Surgery is rarely required for LCL injuries but it may be an option, particularly if more than one ligament of the knee is affected and if the knee joint remains significantly unstable after a period of Physiotherapy which is effective in the vast majority of cases.
 It will also be dependent on the desired level of function/sport.